 Local government leadership is one of the most important driving forces for achieving the SDGs.
 Local governments are essential because the SDGs are local.

 Cities are strategic spaces for achieving sustainable development.
 Even more so in the case of Latin America and the Caribbean, which is the most urbanized developing region in the world; more than 80% of the population of our region lives in cities.
-However, mismanagement of cities can also aggravate conflicts and exacerbate inequalities.
-Today, many urban residents lack water, sanitation, energy and public transport.
-With no land security, many cannot access affordable, adequate homes, schools, health care and jobs.
+However, the mismanagement of cities can also aggravate conflicts and exacerbate inequalities.
+Today, many urban residents lack water, sanitation, energy, and public transport.
+With no land security, many cannot access affordable, adequate homes, schools, health care, and jobs.

 Various cities and subnational governments around the world and in the region have prepared local voluntary reviews to report on the implementation of the 2030 Agenda in their territories.
 The United Nations provides spaces for discussion of these experiences within the various intergovernmental meetings and forums of relevant stakeholders linked to the 2030 Agenda.